AI-ready Documentation

 What GitHub Sync handles automatically:

 • Button and label renames.
-When a developer changes the text or the CSS class of a button, the agent detects the change and updates every guide step that referenced that element.
+When a developer changes the text or CSS class of a button, the agent detects the change and updates every guide step that referenced that element.

 What GitHub Sync does not handle automatically:

-How to set up GitHub Sync for your help center
+Setting up GitHub Sync for your help center

 Setting up GitHub Sync between a code repository and a help center takes four steps.
 The technical complexity is low.
 The organizational alignment is the harder part.